arvados/lightning-server-legacy/experimental/pylightweb/README.md

 ## lightning/
 	contains the prototype website and models used to run lightning

-How to Set-up a local lightning cluster (after git-cloning the development pylightweb code):
+How to Set-up a local lightning cluster:
 =======================
 ## Notes:
 * We are aware this is a cumbersome installation.
 We are working to smooth the procedure out.